Glengarry, Edmonton

-Glengarry is a residential neighbourhood located in north east Edmonton, Alberta, Canada.
-Northgate Centre, a major shopping mall, is located in the neighbourhood's north west corner.
-North Town Mall is located immediately to the north of Glengarry in the neighbourhood of Northmount.
+Glengarry is a residential neighbourhood located in northeast Edmonton, Alberta, Canada.
+Northgate Centre is a major shopping mall in the neighbourhood's northwest corner.
+North Town Mall is located immediately north of Glengarry in the neighbourhood of Northmount.

 The neighbourhood is bounded on the north by 137 Avenue, on the south by 132 Avenue, on the east by 82 Street and on the west by 97 Street.

-The community is represented by the Glengarry Community League, established in 1964, which maintains a community hall and outdoor rink located at 89 Street and 133 Avenue.
+The Glengarry Community League, established in 1964, represents the community, which maintains a community hall and outdoor rink at 9 Street and 133 Avenue.